network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

+# Overview

+In the last few decades the networking industry has made enormous advances in terms of the quantity of data our wired and wireless links can transfer.
+Rates have gone from kilobits per second, to megabits, to gigabits, and continue to increase.
+We also have broad industry agreement on the units for measuring network capacity -- bits per second.
+We have a wide array of tools available for measuring capacity in these units, and these tools generally produce results that are consistent and comparable between different tools.

+In contrast to our remarkable improvements in throughput, we have not done a good job developing networks that deliver consistently low delay in all normal operating conditions.
+In fact, many people may have unconsciously assumed that it would not be possible to achieve such a capability.
+Correspondingly, we have not had industry agreement on what constitutes reasonable fair working conditions under which to measure a network’s round-trip delay, and consequently for a long time we have measured and reported only the idle round-trip time for a network.
+The actual round-trip times observed when traffic is flowing have generally been so much worse than the idle round-trip time (often by a factor of 100 or more) that it seemed almost impolite to draw attention to them.

+And so, by measuring and reporting throughput and idle round-trip time, we have motivated vendors and operators to focus on those aspects of performance, and to neglect other factors that also impact the quality of user experience.

+Measurements of idle round-trip time can be informative, but users also care about how well their network performs when they are using it, not only how well it performs when no-one is using it.
+In this document we specify how to measure network round-trip time under reasonable representative operating conditions.
+This document focusses on this specific aspect of network quality, because we feel it is a particularly pressing issue at this time.
+Future companion documents could address how to measure and report other aspects of network quality that affect user experience.

+## Interaction with End Systems

+Network delays that occur when traffic is flowing are not purely a property of the network.
+How traffic flows results from the interaction between the behavior of the network and the behavior of the end systems generating and receiving the traffic.
+Consequently, if we are to obtain useful measurements pertaining to the network itself, uncontaminated by noise or bias introduced by the test endpoints, we need to ensure that the test endpoints are of the highest quality and are not responsible for introducing significant delays (or delay variation) themselves.
+This means that the test endpoints should be using techniques like TCP\_NOTSENT\_LOWAT {{RFC9293}} to keep the backlog of unsent data limited to a reasonable amount, in conjunction with the current best-in-class rate adaptation algorithms
+(such as the Prague congestion controller
+{{Prague}})
+and the current best-in-class network signalling (such as L4S {{RFC9330}}).
+These techniques allow the network to signal when the source is sending too fast and a queue is starting to build up, so that the source can adjust its sending rate accordingly.
+We believe that having the network signal when the source is sending more data than the network can carry (rather than just letting the situation worsen until a queue overflows and packets are lost) is vital for creating networks that deliver consistent low latency.
+If this is true, we expect the test results to reflect that networks with this signalling yield lower delays than networks without it.
+In any case, if the sending and receiving test endpoints are not able to make use of L4S signalling, then the test will be unable to measure and report the effect of L4S support (or its absence) in the network’s bottleneck links.

+## Purpose of Test Tool

+The primary purpose of this test tool is to evaluate network behavior, and that is the main focus of this document.

+However, a secondary use can be to evaluate client and server software.

+If a particular test client, over a particular network path, produces good responsiveness scores when communicating with a known-good test server, but poor results when using another test server, that suggests problems with the other test server.
+We have already had cases where we used an existing HTTP server as a test endpoint, got worse-than-expected responsiveness scores, and as a result realized that the HTTP server had some poor configuration settings, which were also causing unnecessary slowness for the other user-facing traffic it was serving.
+Tuning these configuration settings for higher responsiveness lowered delays across the board for all traffic delivered from that server.

+Similarly, if a new test client, connecting to a known-good test server over a particular network path, produces worse results than an existing known-good test client, then this suggests problems with the new test client, possibly in the new test client’s code, or in it’s operating system’s networking implementation.
+These insights can lead to enhancements in the networking code that improve responsiveness for all software running on that operating system.

+## Use of HTTP

+The test specified in this document is based on HTTP/2 and HTTP/3.
+HTTP was selected because it is representative of a broad class of commonly used request/response protocols, and protocols that do bulk data transfer, adapting their sending rate to match the available network capacity.

+Many protocols share the property that over a single communication channel a client:

+(a) may read small or large data objects from the server, \\
+(b) may write small or large data objects to the server, \\
+(c) may have multiple operations executing concurrently, and \\
+(d) may choose to cancel outstanding operations if circumstances change and the operation is no longer needed.

+If a client reads a very large data object from a server and then a small data object, it is preferable if the small data object doesn’t have to wait until after the very large data object has been received in its entirety.

+HTTP supports reads, writes, concurrent operations, cancellation of outstanding operations, and interleaving of data from concurrent operations.
+This makes HTTP a representative proxy for virtually any request/response protocol.
+The specific details of the message syntax, or the byte values used, are not important.

+HTTP has the additional convenience that it is very widely deployed in today’s world, it it is fairly easy to configure many modern web servers to operate as responsiveness test servers.

+If a network is able to deliver consistent low latency for a bulk data transfer over HTTP, then it is reasonable to assume that this network will deliver consistent low latency for all IP traffic, including interactive audio and video telephony traffic, which can be regarded as a kind of sender-limited bulk transfer.

+## Resisting Cheating

+A desired property of the test was that it should resist cheating, both intentional and accidental.

+Suppose we were to measure network round-trip delay using ICMP Echo Request packets.
+A network engineer given the task of improving a vendor score on this metric might choose to simply prioritize ICMP Echo Request packets so that they always go directly to the front of the transmission queue.
+Or, while exploring various options, the engineer might innocently make a code change that inadvertently has this effect.
+A quick run of the test tool would show that the engineer had achieved the assigned goal -- on busy networks the tool reports that the round trip time is now lower.
+Unfortunately, this change would in no way improve actual user experience, because normal data transfer is not performed using ICMP Echo Request packets.

+To avoid that pitfall, the Responsiveness Test was designed to obtain its measurements using normal client operations over HTTP.
+These are representative of the kinds of operations a normal client might do if rapidly fetching map tiles while a user scrolls and zooms a map to view an area of interest on their smartphone, or fetching new video data when a viewer skips ahead to a different place in a streaming video.
+Ultimately, application-layer responsiveness is what affects user experience, not lower-layer performance metrics.

+If a creative engineer does find a way to “cheat” the Responsiveness Test to get a better score, then it is almost certain that such a “cheat” would have the effect of making real-world operations faster too.
+This is a kind of “cheating” we are happy to tolerate.

 # Design Constraints